adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 [Security Considerations](#security-considerations) section of this document.

+There are three techniques supported by User Sync for securing credentials.

+1. Credentials can be placed in the connector-umapi.yml and connector-ldap.yml files directly and the files protected with operating system access control.
+2. Credentials can be placed in the operating system secure credential store and referenced from the two configuration files.
+3. The two files in their entirety can be stored securely or encrypted and a program that returns their contents is referenced from the main configuration file.

-The sample configuration files include entries that define the actual credential values and entries that reference credentials in the operating system credential store.
-You would keep only one of each pair and comment out or remove the other.
-Another example user-sync-config.yaml show how to reference umapi and ldap configuration files stored in a secure store that you define.
+The example configuration files include entries that illustrate each of these techniques.
+You would keep only one set of configuration items and comment out or remove the others.

 #### Configure connection to the Adobe Admin Console (UMAPI)